PR0M1SE404/PR0M1SE404/README.md

-- 👋 Hi, I'm PromiseCoder.
-I'm a student.
+- 👋 Hi, I'm PromiseCoder, a coder and a student.
 - 👀 I'm interested in building a website (and maybe a few games) at https://promisecoder.github.io (currently boring).
 - 🌱 I'm currently learning Python.
 Next up, Java and C++.
 - 📫 How to reach me (most to least checked):